aphamm/for-real/README.md

 $ npm install # locally install dependencies
 ```

 Start your project via the `npm run client` command.
-Download the [Expo Go](https://expo.dev/client) app on iOS to run natively on your own personal device by scanning the QR code.
+Use app simulator by pressing `i` or download the [Expo Go](https://expo.dev/client) app on iOS to run natively on your own personal device by scanning the QR code.

 ## Contributors